faruken/aio-tinder/README.md

 # Introduction

-This is a simple Tinder API written in Python 3.5.
+This is a simple Tinder API for Python 3.5 and above.

 Tinder API request/responses are captured with [mitmproxy](https://mitmproxy.org/).

+### Note
+This library is Python 3.5 and above only.
+It relies on asyncio and type hinting which are features available only in Python 3.5 and above henceforth the library is not compatible with the previous Python versions.

 # Example
 There's an example code in `examples` folder to get the recommended users from Tinder with this library.

 ## TODO

-The following is todo list (I haven't tried these functionalities in Tinder.app yet but feel free to send pull requests.)
+The following is todo list (I haven't tried this functionality in Tinder.app yet but feel free to send pull requests.)

-- Messages
 - Super Like